charlyoleg/Cnc25D/docs/cnc25d_presentation.rst

 6. Feedback and contact
 =======================

-If you find bugs, will suggest fix or want new features send me an email or clone the `Cnc25D GitHub repository`_.
+If you find bugs, will suggest fix or want new features report it in the `GitHub issue tracker`_ or clone the `Cnc25D GitHub repository`_.

-Send a message to "charlyoleg at fabfolk dot com" for any requests and feedback!
+For any other feedback, send me a message to "charlyoleg at fabfolk dot com".